atomicals-community/atomicals-guide/realm-names/README.md

 The purpose of the wallet is to create p2tr (pay-to-taproot) spend scripts and to receive change from the transactions made for the various operations. _Do not put more funds than you can afford to lose, as this is still beta!_

-To initialize a new `wallet.json` file that will store your address for receiving change use the `wallet-init` command.&#x20;
+To initialize a new `wallet.json` file that will store your address for receiving change use the `wallet-init` command.

 ```
 npm run cli wallet-init